codesqueak/SYWTWAM/docs/logback.md

 ## A Note on Timestamps

 It is important to have consistent timestamp information from Logback through Logstash and through to Elasticsearch.
 Failure to do this will lead to missing log records.
-The simplest way to ensure correct handling is to decide on a format and specify this wherever timestamp information is handled.
-In this instance, the following format was chosen:
+The simplest way to ensure correct handling is to decide on a format and specify this wherever timestamp information is generated.
+In this instance, the following ISO8601 compliant format is used
 ```
 yyyy-MM-dd'T'HH:mm:ss.SSSZZ
 ```
 Which gives timestamps such as: _2017-07-20T00:11:23.320+0100_